 In the natural sciences, we’re accustomed to distinguishing between discovery and invention.
 Discoveries give us information about how the world works.
 Inventions use those discoveries to create objects or processes that make the world work differently.
 The discovery of bacteria leads to the invention of antibiotics.
 The discovery of atomic energy leads to the invention of bombs and power plants.

-Our theories about human nature can actually change our nature.
 Although discoveries often have moral implications, they do not have moral dimensions.
 If someone were to suggest that the Higgs boson shouldn’t exist, we’d wonder what mind-altering substance he’d ingested.
 Inventions, on the other hand, often do have moral dimensions.
 We routinely ask whether the hydrogen bomb or genetically modified crops should exist.

 In the natural sciences, the distinction between discovery and invention is pretty clear.
 The issue gets blurrier in the social sciences—particularly when it comes to discussions about the basic characteristics of human nature.